merkle-open/NitroNetSitecore/docs/installation.md

 #### (A) Directly with Unity IoC Container

 ##### NuGet Package Installation
 There are several ways to install NitroNet into Sitecore.
 The easiest way is to use NitroNet together with Unity.
-Execute following Line in your NuGet Package Manager or search the Package in your NuGet Browser:
+Execute following line in your NuGet Package Manager to install NitroNet for Sitecore:

 `PM >` `Install-Package NitroNet.Sitecore.UnityModules`